RealHarshThakur/supercontroller/README.md

 # Supercontroller
- Supercontroller is an example controller pattern that can connect to multiple Kubernetes clusters, focus on events of entire API group (example.com) and react to them.
+ Supercontroller is an example controller pattern that can connect to multiple Kubernetes clusters, bulk-operate on entire api group(example.com).

 It is-
 * Multi-cluster aware